germanny/fetch/index.markdown

 layout: page
 header_js: |
   fetch('/assets/js/colors.json')
-    .then(response => response.json())
+    .then(response => { // do something
-    .then(result => console.log('success:', result))
+      console.log(response);
-    .catch(error => console.log('error:', error));
+    });
 ---

 ## What is the Fetch API?

 The Fetch API is a promised-based API that can perform server requests to fetch data asynchronously using plain Javascript.

-(A "promise" is an object that produces a single value some time in the future (a resolved value or a reason it's not resolve).
-This response can be "fulfilled", "rejected", or "pending", allowing us to work with data asynchronously.)
+Fetch returns an object containing the response (the promise) from the server, indicating the status and the headers.
+If there is a network error or the url doesn't resolve or whatever, then the promise will be rejected.
+We'll check the status and if it's looking good, we need to use a second method to call the data.

-The response of a `fetch()` request is what's known as a `Stream` object, which means that when we call (for example) the `json()` method, a Promise is returned since the reading of the stream will happen asynchronously.
+(The response of a Fetch request is what's known as a `Stream` object, which means that if, for example, we call the `json()` method, a Promise is returned since the reading of the stream will happen asynchronously.)

 ### Example: